-Director's Hearings (Rules, Section C) involve asking the ESA Director of Reviews and Appeals to change the ESA's Notice of Proposal (or Provisional Notice in some urgent cases) to refuse, suspend, revoke or impose conditions on an authorization required to perform electrical work or to operate an electrical contracting business.
-(Sections A and C of the Rules apply).
+- 1. Director's Reviews involve asking the ESA Director of Reviews and Appeals to review an ESA Order about electrical safety, or to review the ESA's failure to make an Order requested by the Applicant.
+(Sections A and B of the Rules apply). - 2.
+Director's Hearings involve asking the ESA Director of Reviews and Appeals to change the ESA's Notice of Proposal (or Provisional Notice in some urgent cases) to refuse, suspend, revoke or impose conditions on an authorization required to operate an electrical contracting business.
+(Sections A and C of the Rules apply). - 3.
+Appeals to the Review Panel can be made after a decision by the Director of Reviews and Appeals.
+(Section A and D of the Rules apply).